ZSHJoanna/pycs-diy/tdc_test/README.md

     python3 multiple_1.py name double numberofcurves --dir='path_to_working_directory'

 This will run the script `1_create_dataset.py` from the PyCS3 main pipeline for all the curves.
 The specific config file for each of the curve is created in `config` directory under the name `config_name_double_pairX_EXAM.py`.
-The single config files are then updated with the parameters from the multiple config file previously mentionned.
+The single config files are then updated with the parameters from the multiple config file previously mentioned.
 The initial guess will be randomly taken around the true time delay from the `./data/truth/truth_name.txt`.
 The initial guesses are saved in `./Simulation/multiple/name_double/post_gaussian_guess.txt`.